ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Change all user credential type secrets to [**arbitrary**](/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets&interface=ui) type secrets in Secret Manager, and retry your deployment.
 {: tsResolve}

-## The LDAP user not found error occurs
+## Why does the LDAP user not found error occur?
 {: #troubleshoot-topic-16}
 {: troubleshoot}
 {: support}